Natural Hair Dye Recipes (for Any Hair Color)

 Wellness Mama » Blog » Beauty » Natural Hair Dye Recipes (for Any Hair Color)

-Along with homemade shampoo and DIY dry shampoo, I’ve spent hours and hours experimenting and formulating natural hair dye recipes.
-My family is used to my kitchen experiments, but this one came with its fair share of laughs as I walked around with some concoction of herbs on my head for weeks!
+I’ve spent hours experimenting with organic hair care recipes like homemade conditioner and dry shampoo.
+This time it was natural hair dye recipes.
+My family is used to my skincare experiments, but this one came with its fair share of laughs.
+I walked around with some concoction of herbs on my head for weeks!

 I’d experimented with natural hair lightening in the past but hadn’t tried dark or red shades (since I have blonde hair).
 I found a few willing dark-haired friends to test other formulas.
 Many wasted herbs and a bunch of randomly colored streaks later, I figured out some good dark and red options as well!

-The blonde/light recipes will actually permanently lighten hair since they naturally bleach it.
+The blonde/light recipes will permanently lighten hair since they naturally bleach it.
 The red and dark hues will leave a temporary tint for a few weeks (depending on how often you wash it).
-Time in the sun will help set all of the hues and bring out natural highlights.
+Time in the sun helps set all of the hues and brings out natural highlights.

-Note: I have not tried all of these natural hair color methods on previously dyed or chemically treated hair.
+Note: I haven’t tried all of these natural hair color methods on previously dyed or chemically treated hair.
 Always test a small swatch of hair (I put a little on my skin too) to test for results and rule out any allergic reactions.
-Also do not use these hair dye recipes on hair that has been chemically treated in the last 6-8 weeks.
+Also, don’t use these hair dye recipes on hair that’s been chemically treated in the last 6-8 weeks.

 Herbs for Light Hair

-• Pure, strong chamomile tea sprayed or poured on hair and left on for several hours.
-Sitting in the sun during this time will enhance the lightening effect.
+• Chamomile tea – I use a really strong brew and spray or pour it on my hair and leave it for several hours.
+Sitting in the sun during this time enhances the lightening effect.

-• A chamomile tea rinse at the end of each shower (leave in hair!) will produce smooth, silky hair and naturally lighter hair over time.
+• Chamomile tea rinse – Use it as a rinse at the end of each shower and leave it in your hair!
+This produces smooth, silky hair and naturally lightens it over time.

 For a stronger and faster effect, I’ve used the recipe below.
-It has left my hair very blonde, easy to work with, and not yellowy/brassy at all.
+It’s left my hair very blonde, easy to work with, and not yellowy/brassy at all.

 Herbs to Dye Red Hair

-• Calendula flowers or fresh marigold petals from your garden (don’t worry, you can buy these if you don’t have any)
+• Calendula flowers or fresh marigold petals from your garden.
+Don’t worry, you can buy these (unsprayed) if you don’t have any.

 • Hibiscus petals